Tax Management India. Com

 By: Dr. Sanjiv Agarwal

-Summary: The Central Goods and Services Tax Act, 2017 (CGST Act), along with the Integrated Goods and Services Tax Act, 2017 (IGST Act) and the Union Territories Goods and Services Tax Act, 2017 (UTGST Act), defines numerous terms crucial for implementing GST in India.
-The article focuses on the definitions of "address of delivery" and "address on record" as per the CGST Act.
-The "address of delivery" is crucial for determining the place of supply and is indicated on the tax invoice.
-The "address on record" refers to the recipient's address as per the supplier's records, which may differ from the registered address.
+Summary: The Central Goods and Services Tax Act, 2017 (CGST Act), along with the Integrated and Union Territories Goods and Services Tax Acts, contains numerous definitions crucial for the GST framework in India.
+This article focuses on the definitions of "address of delivery" and "address on record."
+The "address of delivery" refers to the recipient's address on the tax invoice, essential for determining the place of supply under GST.
+The "address on record" is the address available in the supplier's records, used for billing.
+These addresses may differ from the registered address and are vital for GST compliance.

 4. State Authorities cannot issue SCN and pass order thereof when Central Authorities has already initiated the proceedings under GST